harihar-nautiyal/rbxts-react-router/README.md

 ```

 Update default.project.json
-Add the @rbxtsx scope to your Rojo configuration:
+Add the @hn-studios scope to your Rojo configuration:

 ```json
 {